-BRTA partners with Riverside Health System, Middle Peninsula Northern Neck Community Service Board, Virginia Commonwealth University Health System, HCA Virginia, Bay Aging, Bay Consortium Workforce Investment Board, Inc., Eastern Virginia Medical School, Rappahannock Community College and the Riverside Center for Excellence for Aging and Lifelong Health.
+BRTA partners with Riverside Health System, Middle Peninsula Northern Neck Community Service Board, Virginia Commonwealth University Health System, HCA Virginia, Bay Aging, Bay Consortium Workforce Investment Board, Inc., Eastern Virginia Medical School, Rappahannock Community College, Ledwith-Lewis Free Clinic, Central Virginia Health Services and the Riverside Center for Excellence for Aging and Lifelong Health.

 The Bay Rivers Telehealth Alliance serves a 12-county area with a diverse, largely rural population.